-Kay’s Swiss Chocolate Cake is a feather-light Swiss chocolate cake (mix) iced with whipped cream.
+Preview: This Swiss Chocolate Cake Mix recipe is a feather-light Swiss chocolate cake (mix) iced with whipped cream.
 It is my sister’s most requested cake.

-Personally, I’m a pie or a tart person.
-But sometimes, cake travels better or is more celebration-appropriate.
-My oldest son’s recent birthday was the excuse I needed to bake this cake.
-It’s a four layer affair (2-layers split to make 4) made with a Swiss chocolate cake mix (she says it must be Swiss) and a sinful amount of sweetened whipped cream.
+It’s a four-layer affair (2-layers split to make 4) made with a Swiss chocolate cake mix (she says it must be Swiss) and a sinful amount of sweetened whipped cream.

-Inspiration struck me after I glanced at my dining room table scape seen below.
-When son #1 first saw my faux cake slice a couple years ago, he asked if it was our dessert.
+Inspiration struck me after I glanced at my dining room tablescape seen below.
+When son #1 first saw my faux cake slice a couple of years ago, he asked if it was our dessert.
 Of course, it was not.

 Remembering that conversation, it hit me.
 Kay’s chocolate cake could be the perfect starting point for replicating the painted styrofoam cake.